Dolce & Gabbana: Inspirations and style

-After the designers spotted a Veneziano painting of Christ on the cross wearing a pair of their branded underwear briefs in the Venice Biennale, they commissioned the artist to do a portrait of them with the Madonna portrayed as the likeness of the chanteuse and performer Madonna Ciccone and the courtiers as two putti at her feet.
+Dolce & Gabbana discovered a painting by a Venetian artist of Christ on the cross wearing their branded underwear briefs at the Venice Biennale.
+They commissioned the artist to paint their portrait, with the Madonna resembling pop icon Madonna Ciccone and the courtiers depicted as two putti at her feet.

-In January 2016, the company launched a high-end fashion range aimed at wealthy Muslim women featuring a collection of hijabs and abayas printed with daisies, lemons and roses.
+In January 2016, the design house introduced a fashion line intended for Muslim women, which included hijabs and abayas decorated with floral and fruit motifs such as daisies, lemons, and roses.

 Books

-In addition to designing clothing, Dolce & Gabbana have co-authored nearly two dozen books featuring photographic narratives as well as collections of their own work.
+In addition to designing clothing, Dolce & Gabbana have co-authored nearly two dozen books, including photographic series and compilations of their work.
 The proceeds of many of these books go to charities including the Children's Action Network and the Butterfly Onlus "école sans frontières" Foundation.
 The following is a bibliography of their literary works: